davidgma/angular-clasp/README.md

 # angular-clasp
-An attempt to see whether Google Apps Scripts can be written in Angular and clasp.
+A failed attempt to see whether Google Apps Scripts can be written in Angular and clasp.
+I couldn't get it to work.

 ## Prerequisites